 Other elements in the Privacy Consent Document may contain additional Description elements that explain the relevant aspects of that PolicySet, Policy, or Rule.

 The Description element has a limited ability to carry human readable representation.
 Therefore, Content Creators may create a separate document containing the human readable representation of the Privacy Consent Document.
-The document may be a BPPC consent acknowledgment document (see I), a PDF (e.g., following the XDS-SD Profile – see ITI TF-3: 5.2), or any other appropriate format.
+The document may be a BPPC consent acknowledgment document (see ITI TF-3: 5.1), a PDF (e.g., following the XDS Scanned Documents (XDS-SD) Profile – see https://profiles.ihe.net/ITI/TF/Volume3/ch-5.2.html#5.2), or any other appropriate format.
 When transmitting such an additional representation using IHE Document Sharing profiles, the Content Creator shall register the human readable representation as a separate document entry and add a transformation (XFRM) association linking the Privacy Consent Document and the human readable document.
 The XDS Affinity Domain may decide whether the Privacy Consent Document is considered a transformation of the human readable document or whether the human readable document is considered a transformation of the Privacy Consent Document (i.e., the direction of the association between the two).

 When the human readable representation is a BPPC consent acknowledgment document, the Root Policy Set ID of the Privacy Consent Document and the BPPC Patient Privacy Policy Identifier shall be identical.